sanjay9616/data-structure-and-alogrithms/Linked List/README.md

 **1. Random Access:** Unlike arrays, linked lists do not allow direct access to elements by index.
 Traversal is required to reach a specific node. </br>
 **2. Extra Memory:** Linked lists require additional memory for storing the pointers, compared to arrays. </br>

+**Conclusion:**

+Linked lists are versatile data structures that provide dynamic memory allocation and efficient insertion and deletion operations.
+Understanding the basics of linked lists is essential for any programmer or computer science enthusiast.
+With this knowledge, you can implement linked lists to solve various problems and expand your understanding of data structures and algorithms.

 <h2><a href="https://github.com/sanjay9616/data-structure-and-alogrithms/blob/master/README.md"> 🔙 Back</a></h2>